Kariuki11/Deep-JavaScript-Understanding/DataStructures/prep1.md

 Using concepts like dynamic allocation ensures high efficiency and that the storage units can be accessed based on requirements in real-time.

 ### **5. Can you explain the difference between file structure and storage structure?**
-File Structure: Representation of data into secondary or auxiliary memory say any device such as a hard disk or pen drives that stores data which remains intact until manually deleted is known as a file structure representation.
+        - File Structure: Representation of data into secondary or auxiliary memory say any device such as a hard disk or pen drives that stores data which remains intact until manually deleted is known as a file structure representation.
-Storage Structure: In this type, data is stored in the main memory i.e RAM, and is deleted once the function that uses this data gets completely executed.
+        - Storage Structure: In this type, data is stored in the main memory i.e RAM, and is deleted once the function that uses this data gets completely executed.
 The difference is that the storage structure has data stored in the memory of the computer system, whereas the file structure has the data stored in the auxiliary memory.

+### **6. Describe the types of Data Structures?**

+        1. Linear Data Structure: A data structure that includes data elements arranged sequentially or linearly, where each element is connected to its previous and next nearest elements, is referred to as a linear data structure.
+Arrays and linked lists are two examples of linear data structures.
+        2. Non-Linear Data Structure: Non-linear data structures are data structures in which data elements are not arranged linearly or sequentially.
+We cannot walk through all elements in one pass in a non-linear data structure, as in a linear data structure.
+Trees and graphs are two examples of non-linear data structures.

+### **7. What is a stack data structure?
+What are the applications of stack?**